rya-sge/access-denied/_posts/2023-09-26-EIP-4844-Proto-Danksharding.md

 Currently, rollup uses calldata to post their transaction on the Layer 1 Ethereum.
 This is expensive because it is processed by all Ethereum nodes and lives on chain forever.

 But rollups only need the data for a short time.
-For example, optimism rollup have only need the data available during the challenge period, e.g. one week on Arbitrum One.
+For example, optimism rollup only needs the data available during the challenge period, e.g. one week on Arbitrum One.

 Proto-Danksharding introduces data blobs that can be sent and attached to blocks.
 The data in these blobs is not accessible to the EVM and is automatically deleted after a fixed time period (18 days in the EIP).

-Since the data are not stored forever, it makes the whole process cheaper for rollup, thanks to their own own price mechanism.
+Since the data are not stored forever, it makes the whole process cheaper for rollup, thanks to their own price mechanism.